Telephone or Fax : (360) 691-4105

 Bruce is a frequent contributor to several photography magazines: He is currently contributing articles for every edition of Darkroom Underground, an online magazine based in the USA, and also for PhotoKlassic, a magnificent international magazine published in Germany, and written in English.
 He has been published periodically in LensWork, with articles, interviews, his “1998 Portfolio,” his photogravures of 5 images from his studies of the Cathedrals of England, his "Slit Canyon" portfolio, and most recently his “Sand, Stone, and Sandstone” monograph (please see the Books page for details of the monograph).
 Through his workshops, articles, lectures, textbook, and his innovative photography / music collaboration Bruce is a well respected photographer, educator, and pioneer.

-Check out his article: New Thoughts on Digital Photography on this website.
+Check out his article: New Thoughts on Digital Photography, along with others on this website.